Student ID Cards

 To obtain a replacement ID Card, the cardholder must continue to meet the card eligibility criteria, complete and sign an ID Card Request form, and then take the completed form to The HUB to have a new photo taken and ID Card produced.
 A new card number will be assigned in order to prevent fraudulent use of the lost or stolen card.

 There is a nonrefundable fee of $25 for replacing lost ID Cards.
 Stolen ID Cards will be replaced free-of-charge if the cardholder produces a police report or Carnegie Mellon incident report verifying that the card was stolen.
 Otherwise, it will be treated as a lost card and the $25 fee will apply.
+Please note that cash is not accepted in The HUB; fees must be paid via check, credit or debit, or student account charge.

 To obtain a replacement ID Card for a damaged card, the cardholder must continue to meet the card eligibility criteria, complete and sign an ID Card Request form, and then take the completed form to The HUB to have a new photo taken and ID Card produced.
 A $5 fee is charged to replace damaged cards, as long as the original damaged card is surrendered.
 If the original damaged card is not surrendered, the $25 lost card fee will apply.
 Expired cards that are damaged will be replaced free-of-charge upon exchange of the original card.
+Please note that cash is not accepted in The HUB; fees must be paid via check, credit or debit, or student account charge.